Calculate Benefits

 Books and Supplies

-Veterans are eligible for up to $1,000 annual stipend for books and supplies.
-This payment is made directly to the student, and is paid at the rate of $41.67 per credit hour.
+Veterans are eligible for an annual stipend of up to $1,000 for books and supplies.
+This payment is made directly to the student and is paid at the rate of $41.67 per credit hour.
 You may find that if you take 15 credits your first semester ($625.05), you will only be eligible for $374.95 for the second semester, so it is advisable to create a budget.

 Veterans who served less than 36 total months on active duty will receive a percentage of the books and supplies stipend.
 For example, if the veteran served six months on active duty, the veteran would receive a maximum of $500 annually.